cbazureau/create-one-page-website/packages/cow-template/README.md

 For more information, please refer to:

 - [Getting Started](https://github.com/cbazureau/create-one-page-website) – How to create a new website.
-- [User Guide](https://github.com/cbazureau/create-one-page-website) – How to develop websites bootstrapped with Create One-page Website.
+- [User Guide](https://cbazureau.github.io/create-one-page-website/) – How to develop websites bootstrapped with Create One-page Website.

-🚧 🚧 BUILD IN PROGRESS 🚧 🚧